bjornekelund/ACOM-Controller/README.md

 to set the COM port.
 This can be done from e.g. the Windows Command window or Power Shell.

-For more information, check www.sm7iun.se
+For more information, see www.sm7iun.se